tomjackman/rre-spec/readme.md

 * Mercedes
 * KTM

 To use one of these themes, just copy & paste the content of the theme into the `theme/theme.less` file to make it active.
 Then restart the tool.
+All the sample themes support all widgets and DRS/PTP indicators.

 ### Creating Your Own Theme
 To create your own theme, its recommended to create a copy of the `base.less` file and work from there.